prashanthvarma/graphiant-sdk-go/docs/V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest.md

 HasSiteId returns a boolean if a field has been set.

+### GetSubscriptionName

+`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) GetSubscriptionName() string`

+GetSubscriptionName returns the SubscriptionName field if non-nil, zero value otherwise.

+### GetSubscriptionNameOk

+`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) GetSubscriptionNameOk() (*string, bool)`

+GetSubscriptionNameOk returns a tuple with the SubscriptionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscriptionName

+`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) SetSubscriptionName(v string)`

+SetSubscriptionName sets SubscriptionName field to given value.

+### HasSubscriptionName

+`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) HasSubscriptionName() bool`

+HasSubscriptionName returns a boolean if a field has been set.

 ### GetTimeWindow

-`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) GetTimeWindow() V2NotificationlistPostRequestTimeWindow`
+`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) GetTimeWindow() StatsmonTimeWindow`

 GetTimeWindow returns the TimeWindow field if non-nil, zero value otherwise.

 ### GetTimeWindowOk

-`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) GetTimeWindowOk() (*V2NotificationlistPostRequestTimeWindow, bool)`
+`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) GetTimeWindowOk() (*StatsmonTimeWindow, bool)`

 GetTimeWindowOk returns a tuple with the TimeWindow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetTimeWindow

-`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) SetTimeWindow(v V2NotificationlistPostRequestTimeWindow)`
+`func (o *V1ExtranetB2bMonitoringPeeringServiceServiceOvertimeConsumptionPostRequest) SetTimeWindow(v StatsmonTimeWindow)`

 SetTimeWindow sets TimeWindow field to given value.